MatthiasSchinacher/MS_DRLND_Continuous_Control/README.md

 ### MODELS.zip
 The NN- models resulting from the simulation runs.

+#### Amendment 2018-12-18 (Version 3)
+Additional ZIP- archives for the "version 3" solution are marked with "v3".

 ## See also
 * report.pdf: the project report, contains additional information